-However, in the previous works, the constraints on the jet structure from the GRB 170817A observations and population statistics were usually treated separately, but have not been quantitatively confronted with each other.
-Therefore, this paper is devoted to investigate the consistency between these two types of observational constraints.
+However, in the previous work, the constraints on the jet structure from the GRB 170817A observations and population statistics were usually treated separately but have not been quantitatively confronted with each other.
+Therefore, this paper is devoted to investigating the consistency between these two types of observational constraints.
 In the next section, we briefly introduce the afterglow model and display the constrained model parameters for three typical structure functions.
-In Section 3, on the one hand, we derive the angular dependence of the equivalent isotropic emission energy ($E_{\gamma,\rm iso}$) from the energy density ($\varepsilon$) distribution of the jets, in comparison with the prompt luminosity of GRB 170817A.
+In Section 3, on the one hand, we derive the angular dependence of the equivalent isotropic emission energy ($E_{\gamma,\rm iso}$) from the energy density ($\varepsilon$) distribution of the jets, compared to the prompt luminosity of GRB 170817A.
 On the other hand, we compare the model-predicted redshift and flux distributions of SGRBs with the observational ones.
 A summary is given in Section 4.